 If, having consulted the Student Charter, you wish to proceed with a complaint, you may invoke the Student Complaints Policy and Procedure.
 The Student Complaints Policy and Procedure sets out how students may seek to have their complaints addressed.
 It should be recognised that the vast majority of student complaints can be handled fairly, amicably and to the satisfaction of all concerned on an informal basis.
 There are two stages contained within the Student Complaints Policy and Procedure to allow escalation should a student consider that such an issue or concern has not or cannot be resolved informally.

 The Student Complaints Policy and Procedure does not cover the following matters for which separate procedures exist:

-- Appeals against academic assessment and progress decisions (see liverpool.ac.uk/ student-administration/examinationsassessments-and-results/ug-and-pgt/ assessment-appeals and liverpool.ac.uk/ student-administration/examinationsassessments-and-results/ug-and-pgt/ progression) - Disciplinary issues (see liverpool.ac.uk/ student-administration/policies-procedures/) - Complaints relating to the Guild of Students (visit the Guild reception for advice).
+- Appeals against academic assessment and progress decisions (see liverpool. ac.uk/student-administration/studentadministration-centre/policies-procedures/ appeals and liverpool.ac.uk/studentadministration/exams/results/progression) - Disciplinary issues (see liverpool.ac.uk/ student-administration/studentadministration-centre/policies-procedures/ conduct-discipline) - Complaints relating to the Guild of Students (visit the Guild reception for advice).

-The Student Complaints Policy and Procedure can be found at liverpool.ac.uk/student-administration/policies-procedures/
+The Student Complaints Policy and Procedure can be found at liverpool.ac.uk/student-administration/student-administration-centre/policies-procedures/complaints